 3. THE WAY SOMEONE TREATS YOU IS MORE ABOUT THEM THAN IT IS ABOUT YOU

-I say this all the time - I've probably wrote it in 5-10 other blog posts and it's all over The KICK-ASS Stepmom Project - but it's true!
+I say this all the time - but it's true!

-4. TRYING TO TAKE OVER, SAVE THE DAY, AND HELP OUT YOUR HUSBAND BY DOING ALL THE "MOTHERLY JOBS" WILL BACKFIRE IN A BIG WAY!
+4. TRYING TO TAKE OVER AND “HELP” OUT YOUR HUSBAND BY DOING ALL THE "MOTHERLY JOBS" WILL BACKFIRE IN A BIG WAY!

-Help, be a support, but don't try to take over until you've really defined the role that you're going to play in the family.
+Help, be a support, but don't try to take over.
+You don't need to prove anything to anyone.
+Until you've really defined the role that you're going to play in your new family, take baby steps, ease your way in.

 5. BE PATIENT WITH HIS FRIENDS & FAMILY